 \subsection{20-inch PMTs}

-For the 20-inch photo-multipliers system, JUNO made the choice to use two different technologies: the classical dynode PMTs (right panel of Figure \ref{fig:my_label1} ), and a new development PMTs (conducted and patented by the IHEP laboratory) based on a Multi-Channel Plate (MCP) PMT (center panel of Figure \ref{fig:my_label1}).
+For the 20-inch photo-multipliers system, JUNO made the choice to use two different technologies: the classical dynode-PMTs (right panel of Figure \ref{fig:my_label1}), and a new development PMTs (conducted and patented by the IHEP laboratory) based on a Multi-Channel Plate (MCP) PMT (center panel of Figure \ref{fig:my_label1}).
 More than 20,000 photo-multipliers are produced to instrument the CD and the veto system.
 15,000 MCP-PMTs are produced by NNVT and 5,000 dynode-PMTs by Hamamatsu Photonics.
-The MCP-PMTs are used for the CD and the water pool veto-system while the dynodes PMTs used exclusively for the central detector.
+The MCP-PMTs are used for the CD and the water pool veto-system while the dynode-PMTs used exclusively for the central detector.
 All the PMTs have already been delivered and tested.
-The mean Photon Detection Efficiency (PDE) on all the PMTs achieved is 29.6 \%.
-More specifically, the mean PDE of 30\% was achieved for, MCP-PMT and 28.4\% for dynode PMTs.
-With the technical improvement from NNVT, the quantum efficiency of MCP-PMT has increased to 35\%(HQE-MCP-PMT) \cite{zhu2018improvement}, the typical quantum efficiency of DyNode-PMT is 30\%.
-The collection efficiency of MCP-PMT is 99.9\%, higher than the one of dynode-PMTs which is 93.3\%\cite{ma2021study}.
+The PDE on all the PMTs achieved is 29.6 \%.
+More specifically, the mean PDE of 30\% was achieved for, MCP-PMT and 28.4\% for dynode-PMTs.
+With the technical improvement from NNVT, the quantum efficiency of MCP-PMT has increased to 35\% (HQE-MCP-PMT) \cite{zhu2018improvement}, the typical quantum efficiency of dynode-PMT is 30\%.
+The collection efficiency of MCP-PMT is 99.9\%, higher than the one of dynode-PMTs which is 93.3\% \cite{ma2021study}.
 Figure \ref{fig:my_label1} left panel shows the protection surrounding the 20-inch PMTs.
 An acrylic protective cover which reduces the shock wave has been developed.
 This cover prevents a chain implosion of the tubes in JUNO in case of single PMT implosion, as it happened to Super-Kamiokande experiment in 2001.